-Bachelor of Arts or Bachelor of Fine Arts: What is the difference as far as which classes between the Bachelor of Arts degree and the Bachelors of Fine Arts degrees?
+Bachelor of Arts or Bachelor of Fine Arts: What is the difference as far as which classes between the Bachelor of Arts degree and the Bachelor of Fine Arts degrees?
 We will make this comparison to get started.
 With a Bachelor of Arts degree, you would learn more skills that fit into commercial work, such as Marketing.
-If you choose the Bachelor of Fine Arts, you may choose to go into dance or art history for examples.
-That being said, you can see how they are in need of different types of classes.
+If you choose the Bachelor of Fine Arts, you may decide to go into dance or art history, for example.
+That being said, you can see how they require different types of classes.

-For instance, classes for the Bachelor of Arts degree track will require that you have a lot more of the basic Liberal Arts classes, such as, English, Math, a foreign language, along with the area of work you plan to go into.
+For instance, classes for the Bachelor of Arts degree track will require that you have a lot more of the basic Liberal Arts classes, such as English, Math, a foreign language, along with the area of work you plan to go into.
 With a BA, you will spend more time on the liberal arts, and less time on the visual arts.
 With a BFA degree, it is just the opposite.
 You would spend most of your time on the visual arts, and less on the liberal art side of things.
-Both of these degrees take 4 years to complete although the BA gives you a larger base of knowledge.
+Both of these degrees take four years to complete, although the BA gives you a larger knowledge base.

 Bachelor of Science: You will be required to study scientific or technical areas with this degree option, for example, physics, science, nursing, biochemistry, as a part of your course work.
 From what we understand, a lot of the same classes that you can take with a bachelor of art degree are also the same courses as required through the bachelor of science degree.
 Some universities are offering the two degrees together.
-The Bachelor of Arts courses lean more toward the student being able to improve their writing and communication skills, while the Bachelor of Science courses teach more about understanding subject matter in detail, along with improving your analytical skills.
+The Bachelor of Arts courses leans more toward the student being able to improve their writing and communication skills.
+In contrast, the Bachelor of Science program coursework teaches more about the understanding of the subject matter in detail, along with improving your analytical skills.